priyalpatell/MLFinalProject/README.md

 ### Upload your changes to github:

-note: make sure to first pull any new changes before uploading your changes
+note: make sure to first get any new changes before uploading your changes

 $ git add (filenameORpathtofile)